 The relationship between Christian Grey and Anastasia Steele is a very real portrayal of how a relationship shouldn’t be.
 It’s abusive, manipulative and controlling.
 Christian’s behaviour is borne from the deep trauma and abuse he was inflicted as a child.
 His way of dealing with it is by counter controlling every aspect of his life which makes him a very sadist sexual partner.

 In contrast, Anastasia appears to suffer from low self-esteem and is young and naive.
 She doesn’t seem to be able to articulate to Christian her distress of his behaviour.
-Throughout the first book she says some very alarming things, “You scare me”, “Please don’t beat me”, “I felt demeaned, debased and abused” and “I don’t want him to beat me”.
+Throughout the first book, she says some very alarming things, “You scare me”, “Please don’t beat me”, “I felt demeaned, debased and abused” and “I don’t want him to beat me”.
 This is the heroine of the book!
 There’s physical or emotional abuse in every interaction between Christian and Anastasia.

 It angers me that the film industry thinks it’s okay to romanticise sexual abuse.
-I’ve heard people justify the story line being acceptable by saying it’s just a fantasy.
+I’ve heard people justify the storyline being acceptable by saying it’s just a fantasy.
 A harmless fantasy.
 A fantasy doesn’t make rape, abuse, stalking, manipulating, molesting and controlling behaviour acceptable.
 Rape and abuse is a crime.
 It’s not okay and I abhor this being made to be romantic and acceptable normal behaviour.
 1 in 3 women will experience violence at the hands of a male partner and 2 women are killed each week by a partner/current partner.
 This harmless Fifty Shades story isn’t so harmless, furthermore, it makes this sort of behaviour seem lovely and romantic.

 The sex that happens in Fifty Shades isn’t BDSM.
 BDSM is about being safe and consensual.
 It can be a perfectly healthy outlet and it doesn’t dictate that the man must be the dominant.
-Women are just as capable as taking control.
+Women are just as capable of taking control.
 In fact, many of us prefer it.
 So, look, don’t watch 50 Shades Darker and forget to teach our children that this isn’t an acceptable way for a man to behave.
 Let them know that this behaviour is unacceptable, unequivocal abuse and if they are to ever encounter it, speak up, say no and be strong.